-Using nlm to minimise the negative log-likelihood function is fine, but how can we obtain the corresponding standard errors for the corresponding maximum likelihood estimates?
-Invoking the hessian argument in the nlm routine returns the matrix of second-order partial derivatives (the Hessian matrix) of the function we are trying to minimise.
+Using nlm to minimise the negative log-likelihood function is fine, but our estimates of the GEV parameters do not have any associated estimate of variability attached.
+However, using the argument hessian in the nlm routine returns the matrix of second-order partial derivatives (the Hessian matrix) of the function we are trying to minimise.
 In R, we type:

 '''

-A = nlm(gev.loglik, theta, hessian = TRUE)
+A<-nlm(gev.loglik,theta,hessian=TRUE)

 '''